 Bicycles are a great way to experience every inch of the waterfront.
 Bay Wheels bike share stations can be found across the waterfront for quick trips.
 Bike rentals are available at Fisherman's Wharf, the Ferry Building and Pier 40.
 Hail a pedicab anywhere on the Embarcadero for a quick or leisure ride along the waterfront.

 Tour the Port on a Water Taxi and discover attractions along the waterfront.
 Stops are marked with yellow checkered taxi signs along the Embarcadero between Pier 1 1/2 and Hyde Street Harbor near Fisherman's Wharf.

 Visit San Francisco Water Taxi for stop locations and rates.

 If you must drive, there are several parking lots and garages around the Port.
 On-street metered parking is available across the waterfront.
 Check San Francisco Municipal Transportation Agency (SFMTA) for meter rates prior to your arrival.
 Find available parking garages and spaces on or near the waterfront.

 Parking regulations at the Port are enforced through the SFMTA.
 Tickets and citations received while parked at the Port may be paid online via the SFMTA website.
 If your vehicle has been towed, visit SFMTA's Towed Vehicles or call 415.865.8200

-Long-term parking for cruise passengers may be requested at the 80 Francisco garage.
+There is no long-term parking for cruise passengers available at the Pier 27 or Pier 35 cruise terminals.
 Visit Cruise for more information.